 And I have to be honest — If I could attract a man who was not only perfect for me but ten years my junior?
 I wouldn’t turn him down.

 Age Gap Not Required

 But an age gap isn’t a requirement.
 I’m fine with dating men my own age.
-Which is why that “We Absolutely Can’t Be The Same Age” deal breaker really sticks in my craw.
+This is why that “We Absolutely Can’t Be The Same Age” deal-breaker really sticks in my craw.
 The 60-year-old man who’ll go out with a woman who is 59.
 But if she, too, is 60?